TheMdTF/mdtf-public/image-analysis/api/README.md

 <div class="sect4">
 <h5 id="_description_2">Description</h5>
 <div class="paragraph">
-<p>This endpoint accepts a base64 encoded PNG and provides an object containing custom analysis output.</p>
+<p>This endpoint accepts a base64 encoded PNG image and returns an object containing the output of a generic image analysis routine on that image.</p>
 </div>
 </div>
 <div class="sect4">